 Angry because everyone at home is so mean, five-year-old Lotta takes her favorite toy and goes to live in a neighbor's attic.

-New York Times and USA Today bestselling author Linda Howard returns to suspense with a fantastic, fast-paced novel filled with breathtaking twists and turns . . .
-For Morgan Yancy, an operative in a quasi-military group, nothing comes before his job.
-But when he's ambushed and almost killed, the leader of his team demands answers.
-Who is after the members of the elite squad and why?
-Sent to recover at the home of his leader's ex step-sister, Morgan must lay low and stay vigilant.
-But between a tempting housemate he's determined to protect and danger on the horizon, Morgan knows this will be his toughest task yet.
-Bo Maran finally has it figured out.
-After finding herself a place in a small West Virginian mountain town and a job as part-time police chief, she has friends, she's making ends meet, and she has a dog.
-Life is good - until Morgan Yancy shows up on her doorstep.
-Bo doesn't need the stress of a mysterious man in her life and certainly not one as enticing as Morgan.
-Soon enough, Morgan becomes embroiled in Bo's life - even though she knows he's hiding from something.
-But discovering the truth could cost her more than she's willing to give.
-And when Morgan's cover is blown, it might just cost her life.
-'Suspense that will keep you on the edge of your seat' - Bella
+A thrilling, fast-paced novel of romantic suspense from sensational New York Times and USA Today bestselling author Linda Howard.
+For Morgan Yancy, an operative and team leader in a paramilitary group, nothing comes before his job.
+But when he’s ambushed and almost killed, his supervisor is determined to find out who’s after the members of his elite squad—and why.
+Due to worries that this unknown enemy will strike again, Morgan is sent to a remote location and told to lay low and stay vigilant.
+But between a tempting housemate he’s determined to protect and a deadly threat waiting in the shadows, keeping under the radar is proving to be his most dangerous mission yet.
+The part-time police chief of a small West Virginian mountain town, Isabeau “Bo” Maran finally has her life figured out.
+She’s got friends, a dog, and a little money in the bank.
+Then Morgan Yancy shows up on her doorstep.
+Bo doesn’t need a mysterious man in her life—especially a troublemaker as enticing and secretive as Morgan.
+The harder they fight the intense heat between them, the closer Morgan and Bo become, even though she knows he’s hiding from something.
+But discovering the truth could cost Bo more than she’s willing to give.
+And when Morgan’s cover is blown, it might just cost her life.